alireza7575/alireza7575/README.md

 # Hi there, I'm Alireza! 👋

-## 👨‍💻 Expert Robotic Software Engineer
+## 👨‍💻 Expert Software Engineer

-I'm a Robotic Software Engineer who's passionate about transforming ideas into reality.
+I'm a Software Engineer who's passionate about transforming ideas into reality.
 Whether it's designing algorithms for autonomous navigation or developing intelligent control systems, I believe in harnessing the power of robotics to reshape our future.

 ## 🤖 About Me